 Whatever the season, a fantastic way to experience an island is by safari.
 On the Isle of Arran, Mogabout Arran Safari offers a coastal and forest adventure, exploring the mountainous and woodland areas of the island in a 4x4, taking you to some spectacular natural points and learning about the history and folklore of the island.

 There’s no doubt that avoiding peak high season on the islands means better availability and lower costs; and it’s a great opportunity to mix with the locals!
 And remember, as the Scots say, there’s no such thing as bad weather, just the wrong clothes!

 There are daily flights to Stornoway on the Isle of Lewis from Edinburgh, Glasgow, Inverness and Aberdeen, and three ferry points of entry too travelling from the mainland.

 There are several daily flights from Edinburgh and Glasgow to Shetland, as well as ferries between Aberdeen and the main town of Lerwick every day, year-round.

 Fly to Orkney from Glasgow, Edinburgh, Aberdeen, and Shetland.

-Ferries travel from the western mainland (around 2.5-3 hours’ drive from Edinburgh or Glasgow) out to the Argyll & The Isles on a frequent basis.
+Ferries travel from the western mainland (around a three hour drive from Edinburgh or Glasgow) out to the Argyll & The Isles on a frequent basis.